joaoalc/PROG-PROJ-publico/README.md

 + Once a component - ring or ball - is at play it may never leave the board.
 + A ball can only sit directly on a ring of the same color.
 + A component is only allowed to move to adjacent (orthogonally or diagonally adjacent) tiles.
-    - If an ajacent tile has another component the player can vault over it.
+    - If an adjacent tile has another component the player can vault over it.
 + Once a ball reaches one of it's goal spaces, it never leaves that space.

 ### How to play
 In each turn the player should:
     1. Place or move one of his rings;
     2. Move one of his balls.
-If the player is unhable to perform one or more of these steps, then he is out of the game.
+If the player is unable to perform one or more of these steps, then they are out of the game.

 #### 1- Ring Placement
 The player can place a new ring from the supply, or move one of his exposed rings (the ring cannot have a ball or another ring on top).